Kiro47/MTU-Transfer-Course-Gatherer/README.md

 Note: This will likely take several minutes

-This also automatically drops the output file to `/tmp/writer.csv`
+This also automatically drops the output file to `transfer-info.csv` if no arguments are supplied.

+Find more argument info with `./banwebScrape.py --help`

 ```
 ./banwebScrape.py